prakash090200/Magical-Note/README.md

 # Magical-Note Using JavaScript
+Sometimes we have a lot of small works queued in our mind and its obvious that we may forget it like my friend's birthday, quiz date, Exam dates, Some appointment,etc.
-Created My magical Notes where i can add my notes.
-I have implemented a filter on these notes which can find and notes even if i have 1000+ notes in my document.
+So ,I Created My magical Notes where i can add my notes .
+I have implemented a filter on these notes which can help me to find one among 1000+ notes in my document.
 In my magical notes i made use of localStorage which will not erase my data even when the page is reloaded.
-It mean without using ang backend i am able to restore all my previous data and in case any note passes the dead line it can be deleted immediately.
+It mean without using anY backend i am able to restore all my previous data and in case any note passes the dead line it can be delete immediately.

 ## Screenshot: